Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Continuation of attractors and Morse representations

-In Section \ref{sec:AttFun} we establised the functors $\sANbhd$ and $\sAtt$ acting between the categories of dynamical systems and the category of bounded, distributive lattices.
-The topologies introduced in Section \ref{sec:DSCat} yields the following result. \begin{lemma} $\sANbhd\colon\sDS(\T,X)\to\sBDLat$ is a stable structure. \end{lemma}
+In Section \ref{sec:AttFun} we establised the functors $\sANbhd$ and $\sAtt$ acting between the category of dynamical systems and the category of bounded, distributive lattices.
+The topologies introduced in Section \ref{sec:DSCat} yield the following result. \begin{lemma} $\sANbhd\colon\sDS(\T,X)\to\sBDLat$ is a stable structure. \end{lemma}